mdhender/mapgen/README.md

     2023/06/14 17:32:39 POST /generate: elapsed 251.442791msn

 # Setting the Secret
-To set the secret,
-set and export the environment variable `MAPGEN_SECRET`, then start the server.
+To set the secret start the server with the `--secret` flag:

+    ../mapgen --secret "water.slide"

+The program will display the secret at startup:

+    2023/06/15 13:50:24 mapgen: secret "water.slide"